-We are demanding a full and open inquiry into what has happened in undercover policing over the last 50 years.
+This inquiry needs to be a robust, transparent investigation into what has happened in British political policing over the last 50 years.

 There seems to a revolving door between undercover police units and private security firms.
 It is precisely because corporations are not part of the police that their role in undercover operations is so concerning, yet this is not currently part of any investigation.
 The activities of these firms, and their connections to undercover police must be fully and openly examined.